-As shown in Appendix B, Menu Definitions, each menu item has an associated numerical value.
+As shown in "Appendix B, Menu Definitions", each menu item has an associated numerical value.
 These can be used for direct access to a menu item.

-The menu is also organized in such a way that the ten most common functions are on top, and as can be seen in Figure 2.3, "BTECH GMRS-V1, keypad", these are also printed on the keypad so you don't have to remember them all.
+The menu is also organized in such a way that the ten most common functions are on top, and as can be seen in Figure 2.3, "BTECH GMRS-V2, keypad", these are also printed on the keypad so you don't have to remember them all.
 The parameters also have a number associated with them, see Appendix B, Menu definitions for details.

 Procedure 5.2.
-Using the menu with short-cuts
+Using the menu with shortcuts

-- 1. Press the (MENU) key to enter the menu. - 2.
-Use the numerical keypad to enter the number of the menu item. - To enter the menu item, press the MENU key. - For entering the desired parameter you have two options: - a.
+- Press the MENU key to enter the menu. - Use the numerical keypad to enter the number of the menu item. - To enter the menu item, press the MENU key. - For entering the desired parameter, you have two options: - a.
 Use the arrow keys as we did in the previous section; or - b.
-Use the numerical keypad to enter the numerical short-cut code. - 5.
-And just as in the previous section; - a.
-To confirm your selection, press (MENU) and it will save your setting and bring you back to the main menu. - 6.
-All further examples and procedures in this manual will use the numerical menu shortcuts.
+Use the numerical keypad to enter the numerical shortcut code. - 5.
+And just as in the previous section; - To confirm your selection, press (MENU) and it will save your setting and bring you back to the main menu. - All further examples and procedures in this manual will use the numerical menu short cuts.